ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

 Ballerina specifies interactions with remote endpoints through its syntax.
 These interactions are presented graphically in the diagram view by giving each endpoint a lifeline.
 This endpoint lifeline represents the messages that the endpoint can receive.

-The following code shows an HTTP client that is used to the `GET` and `POST` requests sent to a remote endpoint.
+The following code shows an HTTP client that is used for the `GET` and `POST` requests sent to a remote endpoint.

 ```ballerina
 function execute() returns error? {